prikhi/sysadmintools/office_workstation/README.rst

 #.
 Open up Konsole, switch to an admin account and update & reboot::

     su seseadmin
-    sudo apt-get update && sudo apt-get upgrade sudp reboot
+    sudo apt-get update && sudo apt-get dist-upgrade sudo reboot

 #.
-You can do a little bit of cleanup by removing the
+You can do a little bit of cleanup by removing the MS Office ISO and the
+   PlayOnLinux script and shortcut from the Public User's home folder.

 Automated Installs
 ===================